MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 ### Virtual visit prerequisites

-- Your systems must meet all Software and browser prerequisites.
+- Your systems must meet all [software and browser prerequisites](https://docs.microsoft.com/microsoftteams/hardware-requirements-for-the-teams-app).

 - Healthcare organization must have completed the mapping between the organization and Microsoft Teams.